na-na-hi/renget/archive/lmg-resources.md

 	II.  ↳ = Related Additional and/or Useful Resource
 	III. ◕ = Active Project || ◔ = Semi-active Project || ◎ = Unconfirmed Abandoned Project || ○ = Confirmed Abandoned Project
 	IV. Ŏ = Open Source || ⌀ = Closed Source || Ĩ= Institutional ⊻ University Projects || $ = Private ⊻ Corporate Projects
+    V. ~~Striked out Entry~~ = Project or model entry 404'd or got deleted.
-    V. ✅= Unfiltered/Uncucked Verified || 🚮 = Filtered/Cucked Verified (Not all links have been thoroughly verified)
+    VI. ✅= Unfiltered/Uncucked Verified || 🚮 = Filtered/Cucked Verified (Not all links have been thoroughly verified)
 !!! info
      This section represents the current LLMs, datasets, guides and whatnot that's currently being developed (as well as an archive).
 You can find more detailed information (including download & torrent links) at this Rentry: https://rentry.org/lmg_models which is maintained by another great anon.
 That Rentry would more useful for anons who simply want access to the latest and greatest models and datasets.
 Charts below here should hopefully help serve as a reference (geared towards newer anons) about each project's activity status, quick information about the different models/datasets, guides, and a place to find other Rentry pages.